 - A hospital

-Along with round-the-clock medical care and support, inpatient detox reduces external triggers that could lead to a mid-detox relapse by taking someone out of their normal life and having them stay in the controlled environment of a treatment center, where they can also more easily transition into continued care once they are done detoxing.
+Along with around-the-clock medical care and support, inpatient detox reduces external triggers that could lead to a mid-detox relapse by taking someone out of their normal life and having them stay in the controlled environment of a treatment center, where they can also more easily transition into continued care once they are done detoxing.

 Outpatient detox treatment is much less structured and does not involve living onsite at a treatment facility.
 Instead, the person continues with their regular life while making regular visits to either a doctor’s office or outpatient detox clinic for medication and support to help them through the withdrawal process.